solidusio/solidus_starter_frontend/README.md

 ## Installation

 By default, the `solidus` gem also includes the standard frontend via the `solidus_frontend` gem.
-To make this gem work, you need to exclude `solidus_frontend` gem and manually include the rest of the Solidus components.
+To make this template work, you need to exclude `solidus_frontend` gem and manually include the rest of the Solidus components.